aidenlab/Juicebox/README.md

         -Xmx2000m

 Note that that's 2GB RAM, depending on your computer you might want more or less.
-        Some CLT things will break if there's not enough memory and the file is too large but don't worry about that for development; I've found 2GB is fine.
+Some CLT things will break if there's not enough memory and the file is too large, but don't worry about that for development; I've found 2GB is fine.

-* One last note: be sure to "Commit and Push" when you commit files, it's hidden in the dropdown menu button in the commit window.
+* One last note: be sure to `Commit and Push` when you commit files, it's hidden in the dropdown menu button in the commit window.